amazon-nova-api/langchain-amazon-nova/libs/samples/langchain/jupyter/README.md

-# LangChain with ChatNova - Jupyter Notebooks
+# LangChain with ChatAmazonNova - Jupyter Notebooks

 Interactive Jupyter notebook examples for using LangChain with Amazon Nova models.